another-ai/ai_image_env/README.md

 .\venv\Scripts\activate
 py app_gradio.py
 ```
+- on your favourite browser digit on address bar: http://127.0.0.1:7860/
-- in the gradio browser page select the .env file that you prefer
+- select the .env file that you prefer
-- in the gradio browser page select the cycles(how many images you want)
+- select the cycles(how many images you want)
 - click "Submit"
 - you can find the output in the ./image/_today_date_/ directory